 Don’t recognize an account on your credit report?

-Remember to routinely check your credit reports from the three major financial services that track your credit – aka the three major credit bureaus.
-Routinely checking your account ensures there are no errors that may impact your credit score and will protect yourself from identity theft.
+Remember to routinely check your credit reports.
+Do it from the three major financial services that track your credit – aka the three major credit bureaus.
+Routinely checking your account ensures there are no errors that may impact your credit score.
+It will protect yourself from identity theft.

 You can get a free copy of your credit reports online at annualcreditreport.com.

 The sooner you spot suspicious activity on your reports, the better.
 This allows you to minimize any damage through these unrecognized credit accounts.
-You may also want to reach out to a credit repair company to even better protect your credit if you suspect something is amiss on your credit report.
+Also, you may also want to reach out to a credit repair company to even better protect your credit, if you suspect something is a miss on your credit report.